crashly321/crashly321/README.md

-# 👋 Hi, I'm crashly
-- I'm currently learning the basics of programming, so far I'm only working with Python and a few frameworks(
+# Hi there! 😊
+## I'm Crashly, and I'm still a beginner when it comes to programming.
+- For now, I'm mostly working with Python and a few frameworks.
+But in the future, I'm excited to dive into website development and bot building.
+I've also started working with Arduino a little bit.
-- Naturally I'm looking for friends and like-minded people, no matter what country you live in ;)
+- I'm always looking for friendly and like-minded people to connect with, no matter where you're from. 😊
-### 📩 And how to contact me?
+## 📩 How can we get in touch?
-- My telegram - *@cry_ashly*
+- My Telegram: *@cry_ashly*
-- My discord - *cry.ashly*
+- My Discord: *cry.ashly*